Learn Music and Audio Production | iZotope Tips and Tutorials

 Multiband Compressors vs. Dynamic EQs: Differences and Uses

-Multiband compressors and dynamic EQs are some of the most useful tools available to audio engineers.
+Multiband compressors and dynamic EQs are some of the most useful tools available to mixing and mastering engineers.
 They allow for dynamic control of defined frequency ranges, providing some of the functionality and benefits of both EQs and compressors.
 Their ability to correct “problem” frequencies in a detailed and generally transparent way makes them extremely helpful for balancing a single sound or a full mix.

 However, these two processors are often confused with one another, as they function on similar concepts and are used in similar scenarios.
 In this article, we'll cover the technical differences between dynamic EQs and multiband compressors, general uses for the two, and instances in which you should use one over the other.

 But before we take a look at their differences and uses, let’s cover how each of these processors functions on a technical basis.

 This article references a previous version of Neutron.
 Learn about Neutron 4 and its powerful features including Assistant View, Target Library, Unmask, and more by clicking here.

 Digital multiband compressors are designed to function as their analog counterparts do.
 First, the full signal’s frequency content is split into several bands, usually three or four.
 These bands allow certain sections of the frequency spectrum to pass through, and on most plug-ins look like band-pass filters on an EQ.

 Below is a picture of the Compressor module in Neutron.
 Because you can add bands to separate the signal over the frequency spectrum, this compressor can essentially function as a multiband compressor.